 Development stage life science companies struggle to find highly talented medical staff that will give them the focus and energy to complete, on a timely manner, quality and ethical clinical research at a very competitive cost.
 The regulatory process of conducting a first-in-human or any type of early-stage clinical research trial in the US is very lengthy due to current FDA regulations and institutional review board processes.

 This forces startups to look "outside of the US" (OUS) to conduct their foreign clinical trials (FCT) and to look for a country where they can find a competent clinical research site where they can conduct their trials.
 Small and mid-size life science companies have no well-defined, professional and structured process to identify OUS sites.
 They mostly rely on word-of-mouth to identify these sites.
-Interventional Concepts is the only contract research organization that helps small and mid-size life science companies find an OUS clinical research site in Colombia where they can expeditiously conduct clinical trials —fast, at lower cost, ethically, and with quality.
+We are the only CRO that helps small and mid-size life science companies find an OUS clinical research site in Colombia where they can expeditiously conduct clinical trials —fast, at lower cost, ethically, and with quality.

 We recognized that the country of Colombia, with a population of almost 50 million, has over 110 government-certified ICH/GCP-compliant clinical research sites, and has the fastest regulatory process in Latin America —studies can be approved by the national regulatory agency in 30 days for medical devices and in 60 days for biotech and pharma.
 These sites have been conducting trials for almost 30 years, and are unknown to the global life sciences industry.
 These are highly qualified sites that receive about 40 annual trials sponsored mainly by the top 20 pharmaceutical companies.
 These sites are staffed by experienced and highly trained personnel and can be made available to small and mid-size life science company in the US or Europe.